wasmCloud/wasmcloud.com/docs/intro.md

 - Secure by default
 - Productivity for both developers and operations

-You should not have to change your design, architecture, or your programming environment as you move from concept to production.
+**Move from concept to production without changing your design, architecture, or your programming environment.**

-**We're bringing _joy_ to building global-scale applications.**